dmitryshurov/flask_template/README.md

 4. Fill the `.env` file with your settings

-5. Start the Docker stack
+5. Run the Docker stack
 ```
 docker-compose up -d --build
 ```